 For instance, a famous statue will invariably draw tourists through the day.
 You just need to wait for the right tour group to get a great candid shot of tourists photographing the statue.
 Similarly, a bus stop with an interesting advertisement could be a good setting for a candid photo.
 If the right person sits down, you’ve got a nice shot already set up.

-Go where the action is.
+Go where the action is for compelling candid photography.

 More people means more possibilities.
 For this reason, places that are bustling with activity tend to be better for candid photos.
 Markets, train stations, and parties are all excellent places for candid photography.
 Even small towns and villages have places where people congregate at certain times of day.